latest nhpb_banner 1__compressed2

 Homeless prevention and rapid rehousing Mobile County.

-Federal government grants are provided to Mobile County and the funds are used to pay for homeless prevention and rapid rehousing services in the region.
-There are several agencies involved in the program and each of them has their own funding and application process.
+Federal government grants are provided to Mobile County and the funds are used to pay for eviction - homeless prevention and rapid rehousing services in the region.
+There are several agencies involved in the program and each of them has their own funding and application process to help low-income families that have an eviction notice.
+Grant money, tenant lawyers, and more is offered, and find programs that help stop an eviction in the Mobile AL area.

 Whether a tenant is threatened by an eviction, or if they are already homeless and need a place to live, then assistance may be provided.
 The funds to pay for these eviction prevention programs come from a few different sources.
-They include the Emergency Solutions Grant (ESG), Supportive Services for Veteran Families (SSVF), Continuum of Care Program (CoC), the regional Community Housing Program, as well as Emergency Food and Shelter.
+They include the Emergency Solutions Grant (ESG), Supportive Services for Veteran Families (SSVF), Continuum of Care Program (CoC), and the regional Community Housing Program.
 So residents of Mobile have a few different options available to them.

 The terms and conditions of each program also vary as well as what they focus on.
 Some of the resources may provide money to pay rental arrears and others can help pay a security or utility connection deposit.
 Some of the HUD services focus on the currently homeless, and they may offer free motel vouchers, transitional housing, or other accommodations.